xjc1022-soda/Minesweeper-COMP2113/README.md

 --we read instruction form file instruction.txt 5.Program codes in multiple files
 --we use many head file besides main function, including map.h, printmap.h and instruction.h

+Library used:
+#include<iostream>    --standarded input and output form
+#include<fstream>     --supprot file input and output, read instruction from "instruction.txt"
+#include<cstdlib>     --use function srand to generate random number
+                      --use fucntion abs to caculate the estimation error of steps
+#include<ctime>       --use time(NULL) as input of srand function

+Compilation and execution instructions: follow the screen output instruction after each step(input) use makefile to execute the progarm: make map_main
+./map_main >sample_output.txt